 - Certain family syndromes, like familial adenomatous polyposis (FAP) or hereditary non-polyposis colon cancer (HNPCC, also called Lynch syndrome)

 Risk factors linked to things you do

-A diet that is high in red meats (beef, lamb, or liver) and processed meats (like hot dogs, bologna, and lunch meat) can increase your colorectal cancer risk.
+- Certain types of diets: a diet that is high in red meats (beef, lamb, or liver) and processed meats (like hot dogs, bologna, and lunch meat) can increase your colorectal cancer risk.
 Cooking meats at very high heat (frying, broiling, or grilling) can create chemicals that might increase cancer risk.
-Diets high in vegetables, fruits, and whole grains have been linked with a lower risk of colorectal cancer, but fiber supplements do not seem to help.

 For more information about risk factors for colorectal cancer, see our more detailed document Colorectal Cancer.